Friday, November 30, 2012

 Tomb of Princess Shert Nebty

 Archaeologists working at Abu Sir have discovered the tomb of a 5th dynasty princess named Shert Nebty.
-The 4500 year old tomb discovered by the Czek Institute of Egyptology headed by Dr. Miroslav Barta has a number of statues in it's courtyard.
+The 4500-year-old tomb discovered by the Czek Institute of Egyptology, headed by Dr. Miroslav Barta, has several statues in its courtyard.

-The archaeologists also found four huge limestone sarcophagus' and many statues of officials.
+The archaeologists also found four huge limestone sarcophagi and many statues of officials.